 - Landfill: All non-recyclables should be placed in the trash cans.
 Pet waste must be bagged. - Single Stream Recycling: Olin currently utilizes a single-stream recycling system for paper, clean plastic containers, glass bottles, and metal cans.
 Recycling does not need to be bagged. - Cardboard Recycling: Corrugated cardboard is the most successfully recycled material on campus.
 Each waste station features an area for flattened carboard boxes, please be sure to flatten all boxes before leaving to aid in the continued success of this waste management initiative. - Composting: All composting is collected in the dining hall dish return area.
-The Eco-Reps manage small compost collection bins in each community kitchen for food scraps when cooking.\ - E-Waste & Batteries: Electronic waste & batteries are collected in the mail room lobby for recycling. - Freecycle: A dedicated space to leave and take items for reuse is being established during the Fall of 2022 in West Hall for all residents to utilize as a trading post in an effort to divert waste from landfills.
+The Eco-Reps manage small compost collection bins in each community kitchen for food scraps when cooking.\ - E-Waste & Batteries: Electronic waste & batteries are collected in the mail room lobby for recycling. - Freecycle: A dedicated space to leave and take items for reuse in an effort to divert waste from landfills.